Offx-suryansh/NEON-SEDUCATION/README.md

 # Neon Education

-Neon Education is a modern, neon-themed educational website crafted using HTML, CSS, and JavaScript.
+Neon Education is a modern, neon-themed S*x educational website crafted using HTML, CSS, and JavaScript.
 It combines vibrant glowing visuals and interactive features to create an engaging and immersive learning experience.

 ## Features